PauloMigAlmeida/english-flash-cards/README.md

 This code was originally written by [@jwasham](https://github.com/jwasham) among other [contributors](https://github.com/jwasham/computer-science-flash-cards/graphs/contributors).
 I modified according to my needs and built deployment automation scripts to make it easier for future developers/users.

-This is a little website that allows ESL learners (me included) to easily make flash cards and quiz themselves for memorization of:
+This is a little responsive website that allows ESL learners (me included) to easily make flash cards and quiz themselves for memorization of:

-- general english knowledge
-    - vocabulary
+- General English Knowledge
-    - prepositions
+    - Vocabulary
-    - expressions
+    - Prepositions

-Will be able to use it on:
-    - desktop
+    - Expressions
-    - mobile (phone and tablet)

-It uses:
+Technologies used when building it:

 - Python 3
 - Flask
 - SQLite